 - 5.1 Appointment The Board may from time to time appoint an executive committee composed of the Chairman and three other directors to be appointed by the Board from time to time.
 The executive committee shall exercise such powers as are authorized by the Board.
 Any executive committee member may be removed by a majority vote of the Board.
-Executive committee members shall receive no remuneration for serving as such, but are entitled to reasonable expenses incurred in the exercise of their duty. - 5.2 Meetings Meetings of the executive committee shall be held at any time and place to be determined by the members of such committee.
+Executive committee members shall receive no remuneration for serving as such, but are entitled to reasonable expenses incurred in the exercise of their duty. - Meetings Meetings of the executive committee shall be held at any time and place to be determined by the members of such committee.
 Any two members may call a meeting.
 All meetings shall be held at the municipality in which the head office of the Corporation is located, unless otherwise determined by the committee.
 Written notice of such meeting shall be given to each committee member.
 If given by mail, notice shall be sent at least 14 days prior to the meeting.
 If given by other permitted means, notice shall be sent at least 48 hours prior to the meeting.
-Two members of such committee shall constitute a quorum. -A meeting of the Executive Committee may be held at any time without notice if all committee members are present in person, or if those not present, either before or after the meeting any business may be transacted which the Corporation, at a meeting of the Executive Committee, may transact, provided that a quorum is present at such meeting.
+Two members of such committee shall constitute a quorum. -A meeting of the Executive Committee may be held at any time without notice if all committee members are present in person, or if those not present, either before or after the meeting, waive notice or otherwise consent to such meeting being held, and at such meeting any business may be transacted which the Corporation, at a meeting of the Executive Committee, may transact, provided that a quorum is present at such meeting.